Incredible vs Livity: Training Context, Recovery, and Body Battery

 Livity offers ready-made training programs and custom workout sessions with real-time workout metrics.
 You can follow structured programs or build your own sessions.
 The training experience is solid and the real-time metrics during workouts are useful.

 Incredible includes an exercise library, reusable workout templates, and Apple Watch set logging with wrist-based controls.
-You start a template, log each set on your watch (reps, weight), and the data flows into your recovery model and fitness score.
-The key difference is what happens to the data after the workout -- every set you log is categorized by muscle group and factored directly into readiness calculations and the CTL/ATL fitness trajectory.
+You start a template, log each set on your watch (reps, weight), and the completed work contributes to recorded strength workout load.
+That shared load appears in the daily training context and contributes to Fitness.

 Both apps handle strength training.
-Incredible goes further in connecting training data to recovery modeling at the muscle group level.
+Incredible goes further in connecting logged strength work to its shared recorded-workout training state.

 Fitness Modeling